The Exchange 106

-The Exchange 106 (Menara Exchange 106), formerly known as the TRX Signature Tower, is a 445.5 m supertall skyscraper in Kuala Lumpur, Malaysia.
-It is the fourth-tallest building in Malaysia and the fifth-tallest building in Southeast Asia.
-It is also the second largest skyscraper in Malaysia by floor area with 453885 m2.
+The Exchange 106 (Menara Exchange 106), formerly known as the TRX Signature Tower, is a 454 m supertall skyscraper in Kuala Lumpur, Malaysia.
+It is the second-tallest building in Malaysia and the third-tallest building in Southeast Asia.
+It was previously the tallest building in Malaysia upon its completion until being surpassed by Merdeka 118 in November 2023.

+It is currently the 18th tallest building in the world according to the Council on Tall Buildings and Urban Habitat (CTBUH).

+The exchange 106 is the second largest skyscraper in Malaysia by floor area with 453885 m2.
 The tower has a net lettable area of 2.6 e6ft2.
 It is also the centerpiece of the new Tun Razak Exchange (TRX) financial district.

-The Exchange 106 is currently the 23rd tallest building in the world according to the Council on Tall Buildings and Urban Habitat (CTBUH) and the fourth-tallest building in Malaysia, standing behind the Petronas Twin Towers by 6.4 meters.

 As of October 2019, about 500000 sqft of Exchange 106's floor space was expected to be taken up by tenants.
-The floor space is column-less, ranges from 28,000 to 34,000 sqft.
+The floor space is column-less, and ranges from 28,000 to 34,000 sqft.